 His first electric guitar was made of Lego.
 That wasn’t bad at all, just the elastic strings were hard to tune.
 When he heard Roy Buchanan, he unfortunately also wanted that nasty creaking and screeching and saved for a Telecaster with his pocket money.
 Then he copied tracks back and forth with droning cassette recorders to write songs about love and sex for nerdy bands.
 World hits, for the nirvana of the misunderstood.
 Now, at a set age, when “all buttons on 10” is no longer soooo good in bands, country fits you better, says his shrink.
 At Barman’s Burden he is even allowed to play a solo now and then. … and everyone thinks: “Oh man, Holly, grow up …” But, alas, keep living the lie, that rock’n’roll is alive, and that things are gonna change!!

-„”Non-Smokey” Lutz (named after the western swing legend “Smokey” Dacus) has been playing the drums with enthusiasm for over thirty years, not loudly, but with a feel and supporting the song.
+“Non-Smokey” Phil (named after the Western Swing legend “Smokey” Dacus) has been playing the drums with enthusiasm for over thirty years, not loudly, but with a feel, musically and supporting the song.
 His love for country music began with his father’s Johnny Cash records, but it didn’t really take off until much later.
 “With age you start to be interested in country music”, as Guz, who died much too early, sang with the Swiss band The Aeronauten.
 He loves vintage drums and their sound – even when it rattles and creaks.
-Honky Tonk and Western Swing are at the top of “Non-Smokey” Lutz’s “love of music” list, but folk and noise rock can also warm his heart.
+Honky Tonk and Western Swing are at the top of “Non-Smokey” Phil’s “love of music” list, but folk and noise rock can also warm his heart.
 He started out in indie pop and rock in Hesse, Freiburg, Trier and Bielefeld, Germany, played various live performances with the cult geocaching band “Dosenfischer” from Schwerin, Germany, to Switzerland, and in Hamburg he takes care of Barman’s Burden Groove and swing together with Matt on bass.